Towards an AI assistant for power grid operators: Introduction

-In terms of interfaces, we have seen tremendous innovations in other domains, especially in consumer products such as smartphones, connected homes, social media and social networks, search engines, recommendation systems.
-They have been well-adopted for displaying the most relevant information to the user on single screens through homogeneous format, while dealing in the background with vast diverse amounts of information and user interactions.
-The development of such interfaces has also been made possible thanks to the latest developments of Artificial intelligence (AI) in the last decade.
-These developments enabled more advanced and practical large scale real-time information processing, such as in computer vision \cite{russakovsky2015imagenet}, image understanding \cite{hossain2019comprehensive}, natural language processing \cite{brown2020language}, recommendations \cite{zhang2019deep}.
-This now translates into an even more advanced form of interface: an assistant.
-Assistants were found useful to both improve user's performance on tasks and enhance group collaboration on a common task \cite{winkler2019alexa}.
-In power systems, the notion of an AI assistant was used lately in \cite{donnot2017introducing} \cite{marot2018expert}.
+The development of today's interfaces has also been made possible thanks to the latest developments of Artificial Intelligence (AI), and particularly in the field of Machine Learning (ML).
+These advances enabled deeper and more practical large-scale real-time information processing, such as in computer vision \cite{russakovsky2015imagenet}, image understanding \cite{hossain2019comprehensive}, natural language processing \cite{brown2020language}, and recommendations \cite{zhang2019deep}.
+This shows a shift towards even more advanced HMI, through the concept of assistants.
+Assistants were found useful to both improve single-user performance and group collaboration on a common task \cite{winkler2019alexa}, help chess players develop their playing skills \cite{mcilroyyoung2020maia}, or help programmers write code \cite{chen2021evaluating}.
+In power grids, the notion of an AI assistant was used lately in \cite{donnot2017introducing,marot2018expert} and listed as an opportunity to tackle climate change \cite{clutton2021climate}.
+Nevertheless, eventual assistant pitfalls should be closely investigated, analogous to the very influential ``ironies of automation``, which notably used power grids as an introductory example \cite{bainbridge1983ironies}.

-In this paper, we present the design of an AI-infused assistant for the control room operator based on the latest developments in human-computer interaction design (HCID), AI, and decision-making science.
-We first review the effectiveness and limits of humans and AI in decision making, highlighting their complementarities.
-We further define an assistant.
-We then discuss the specificities of an assistant for grid operators.
-Finally, we devise guidelines for how researchers can develop and test such an assistant.
+In this paper, we present the future design of operator AI-infused assistant given the latest developments in HMI, AI, and decision-making science.
+Our contributions lie in: \begin{itemize} \item establishing links between these different domains and our application scenarios to push towards appropriate solution design while being aware of pitfalls; \item broadening the perspective to other research fields related to human behavior and cognition beyond the usual situation awareness focus in power systems \cite{prostejovsky2019future, panteli2015situation}; \item adapting existing AI assistant framework and guidelines to power grid specificity; \item proposing hypervision interface as an effective hybrid decision-making enabler. \end{itemize} We first describe in Section \ref{sec:use_case_description} the industrial use case we focus on.
+Then in Section \ref{sec:humanai_dynamics_in_decision_making}, we review the effectiveness and limits of humans and AI in decision-making, highlighting their complementarity.
+We further define an assistant in Section \ref{'defining-an-assistant'}.
+We then discuss in Section \ref{sec:expected_functions} the specificity of an assistant for grid operators.
+Finally, in Section \ref{sec:guidelines}, we devise guidelines for how researchers can develop and test such an assistant.